vbprojects/ukraine_war_sentiment/README.md

 # Ukraine War Twitter Discourse Project

 This repo is about exploring how Events happening during the Ukraine War effected Discourse on Twitter.
 We aim to create a reproducable justifiable method of analysis with professional presentation.
-We model count data of relevant tweets to a particular article wih a peicewise exponential then interpret and compare latent variables of events based off topic.
+We model count data of relevant tweets to a particular article wih a peicewise exponential decay model, then interpret and compare latent variables of events based off topic.

 ## Outline and Deliverables